 5. The Aquamarine Ring

-This famous ring features a rectangular, emerald-cut aquamarine gemstone, accented with small diamonds and set in yellow gold.
+This famous ring features a rectangular, emerald-cut aquamarine gemstone.
 Diana often wore it with an aquamarine and pearl bracelet-and-necklace set.
 However, the ring does not actually belong to that set.
 It was in fact given to Diana by her best friend, Lucia Flecha de Lima.
-Diana used the ring to replace her blue sapphire engagement ring after she divorced Prince Charles in 1996.
+Diana made headlines when she used the ring to replace her blue sapphire engagement ring after she divorced Prince Charles in 1996.

 Where is it now?
 After Diana’s death in 1997, the ring was passed on to Prince Harry.
-He famously gave it to his wife, the Duchess of Sussex (née Meghan Markle), and she wore it at their 2018 wedding reception.
+He famously gave it to his wife, Meghan Markle, and she wore it at their wedding reception in 2018.

 — Ellie Hall (@ellievhall) May 19, 2018